-Building a threat and vulnerability management program involves setting up and regularly testing your defenses, as well as informing your employees at every level about both best cybersecurity practices and types of attacks.
+Building a threat and vulnerability management program involves setting up and regularly testing your defenses, as well as educating your employees at every level about both best cybersecurity practices and types of attacks.
 Cybersecurity measures are at their strongest only when a business understands and implements a broad, long-term program that addresses security flaws in a rational manner and ensures proper staff training.

 To build an effective threat and vulnerability management program, we recommend a comprehensive process that tackles every aspect of cybersecurity: